 For over 25 years the event has been an authorised National Traction Engine Trust rally and as such follows the Trust's Rally Organisers code of practice.
 The NTET is an 'Authorising Body' under the terms of the Motor Vehicles (off road events) Regulations 1995.

-2009 saw significant changes to the organising committee including the retirement of two longstanding members.
+2009 saw significant changes to the organising committee including the retirement of one longstanding member.
 Robert Pumfrey was one of the founding members of the rally and served 35 years on the committee as Steam Secretary.
 Robert's position on the committee has been filled by local steam engine owner Matthew Peacock (Marshall TE 52435 "Iron Horse").
-Denise Young stood down as Rally Secretary, being replaced by her daughter-in-law Ruth Young.
-Denise will continue in her roles as Treasurer & Craft Marquee organiser.
-Trevor Hodge was elected to the committee, and Terry Young was elected to the position of Vice Chairman, taking over from Robert Pumfrey.

 2011 saw the rally become a charity in its own right (Charity No. 1140973).
 Its object being "To advance the education of the public by increasing the knowledge of and interest in historical road going and other steam engines, historical agricultural equipment nad machinery and other traditional country activities"